Big Bang Singularity Resolution In Quantum Cosmology: Methodological Principles

-Ultimately, reliable criteria for singularity resolution should be robust under different physically relevant choices of how to best understand the classical-quantum correspondence and we should also expect the relevant global or local notions to be at least consistent and ideally mutually reinforcing.
-For this reason we shall treat classical correspondence between local and global criteria as a basic desiderata.
-That is, we will argue against for, example, global criteria for singularity resolution whose satisfaction is consistent with the failure of physically reasonable local criteria.
-Thus classical correspondence motivates us ultimately to look for quantum singularity resolution criteria that cut-across the local/global divide.
+Ultimately, reliable criteria for singularity resolution should be robust under different physically relevant choices of how to best understand the classical-quantum correspondence and we should also expect the relevant global dynamics or local curvature notions to be at least consistent and ideally mutually reinforcing.
+For this reason we shall treat classical correspondence between local curvature and global dynamics criteria as a basic desiderata.
+That is, we will argue against, for example, global dynamics criteria for singularity resolution whose satisfaction is consistent with the failure of physically reasonable local curvature criteria.
+Thus classical correspondence motivates us ultimately to look for quantum singularity resolution criteria that cut across the local curvature/global dynamics divide.